gravitational/workshop/gravity_upgrade.md

 ```

 #### Etcd (/etcd)
-Upgrading etcd is the most complicated portion of the upgrade process when new releases are required.
+Upgrading etcd is the most complicated portion of the upgrade process when required.

 Etcd is the database that underpins kubernetes, storing all the kubernetes objects that you interact with using kubectl.
 Because etcd underpins kubernetes, we use the same database to persist internal state of gravity, that can be shared and replicated amongst the master nodes.
 When designing the upgrade process for gravity, we had a number of constraints: